huyhieupham/3D-Face-Recognition/README.md

 ## 17. Biwi Kinect Head Pose Database

 **Original paper**: Fanelli, Gabriele, et al. "Random forests for real time 3d face analysis."
-International Journal of Computer Vision 101.3 (2013): 437-458.
+International Journal of Computer Vision 101.3, pp. 437-458, 2013.

 **Description**: The dataset contains over 15K images of 20 people (6 females and 14 males - 4 people were recorded twice).
 For each frame, a depth image, the corresponding rgb image (both 640x480 pixels), and the annotation is provided.
 The head pose range covers about +-75 degrees yaw and +-60 degrees pitch.
 Ground truth is provided in the form of the 3D location of the head and its rotation.